moishinetzer/PBandJ/README.md

 ## Introduction

-Constructing a component library and publishing it is extremely tedious!
-In addition, dealing with bundlers, setting up integrations and using best practices can be a headache.

-PBandJ sets you up with all the tools you will need to create a high-quality component library and publish it to be reused or shared with others!
+PBandJ is an all-in-one tool to quickly create and publish a high-quality component library, taking care of tedious setup and ensuring best practices.
+Publish your library to be reused across projects or shared with others!

+## What's Inside

+- ⚛️ React, with TypeScript by default

+- 📦 Tsup for building and bundling

+- 📕 Storybook v7 running on Vite for instant HMR

+- ⚡ Vite playground dev server

+- 🦋 Changesets for versioning

+- 🤖 GitHub Actions for deploying and testing

 ## Installation